TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 1/Jeremiah 1.12.md

 ---

-Then said Jehovah unto me, Thou hast well seen: for I watch over my word to perform it.
+Then Yahweh said to me, "You have seen well; for I watch over my word to perform it."